Anjum219/Learning-Scala/README.md

 # Learning-Scala
-In this repository, I will be adding the basics I learned from Scala and how we can replace basic code blocks by using Scala's own methods!
+In this repository, I will be adding the basics I learned from Scala and how we can replace basic code blocks by using Scala's own methods.

 Let's begin with a [simple problem solving](https://github.com/Anjum219/Learning-Scala/blob/main/learn-from-naive.scala)!